N1612N/PNPT-Courses/Windows Privilege Escalation/01 INITIAL ENUMERATION/05 Automated Tools.md

 meterpreter>>
 >> shell
 >> systeminfo
-# Copy the systeminfo of victim mahine and save it ina text file to feed it to exploit suggester later.
+# Copy the systeminfo of victim mahine and save it in a text file to feed it to exploit suggester later.

 # Clone the repository from github to local machine<attacker machine>